 I like to think of myself as an advocate for access, education, and equity – and a proud #MKEpreneur.
-I am most fulfilled when I can help others leverage learning opportunities in ways that help them connect and flourish.
 As a person who does a great deal of work in leadership and board positions, I find that there are plenty of opportunities to practice Stoicism in my work.
-The most important aspect for me is found in the constancy and the solidness of regular study coupled with the application of what I am learning through that practice.
 Whether I’m reading Marcus Aurelius, or Epictetus, or reviewing a comment from someone in an online course, or a post on Stoicism Today written by someone applying Stoicism to their lives – whatever the source, there is an undercurrent of substance that steadies me.
 I’ve found exceptional value in the study of Stoicism and the ways in which it has helped me understand the pursuit of a good life and the willingness to accept what that life brings.

 Hello!
 Many of you got introduced to me in a post just a little while ago.
 I am currently trying to finish my master’s thesis, in which I try to answer whether virtue is sufficient for happiness.
 My main interest in Stoicism is probably ethics, but I am also getting more and more interested in their logic.
 I have also studied Ancient Greek and my long-term goal is to translate Epictetus’ Discourses at some point.